 Shiloh Ranch Regional Park in southeast Windsor features a rugged landscape in the foothills of the Mayacamas Mountains and offers nearly 8 miles of trails for hiking, bicycle and horseback riding.

 The 850-acre park includes oak woodlands, forests of mixed evergreens, ridges with sweeping views of the Santa Rosa Plain, canyons, rolling hills, a shaded creek, and a pond.
 The parking area features a large lot for horse trailers, a flush restroom and a drinking fountain.

 A looped trail system offers moderately difficult hiking on unpaved trails and allows hikers to create routes of varying lengths and intensity.
 The Ridge Trail features panoramic views of north-central Sonoma County.

-Shiloh Ranch experienced significant wildfire in October 2017.
-Much of the undergrowth and some trees burned.
-The park has reopened, with the fire impacts still clearly visible in some areas.
-Hiking here offers a unique opportunity to see a landscape regenerating after a fire.
+Much of Shiloh Ranch burned in the Tubbs Fire of October 2017.
+Burned trees and other impacts are clearly visible in some areas.
+Hiking here offers a unique opportunity to see a landscape regenerating after wildfire.

 The group picnic area at the entrance features barbecues, a gazebo, lawn and a small oak grove and can be reserved by calling (707) 565-2041.
 The picnic area was not damaged by wildfire.